 THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

-The Chronic Pain Management Sourcebook, by David Drum, provides a great deal of helpful information and practical pain management strategies for men and women suffering from the agonizing ordeal of chronic pain and their families.
+The Chronic Pain Management Sourcebook, updated in 2020 by David Drum, provides a great deal of helpful information and practical pain management strategies for men and women suffering from the agonizing ordeal of chronic pain and their families.

 The Chronic Pain Management Sourcebook explains the origins of many common types of pain, the importance of a good diagnosis, and the benefits of mind-body strategies including biofeedback, meditation, and hypnosis.